Living as an expat: de-stress your move abroad with EAP

 Good EAP programmes offer 24-hour support to make the transition and expatriate process smoother.
 They provide access to professionals who can support you with mental health and emotional issues (including bereavement counselling and Cognitive Behavioural Therapy), financial advices or legal worries.

 The key to the benefit of an EAP programme is to make sure expatriates use it, whilst 72% of employers in the Workplace Wellbeing Index[i] provided an EAP, just 3% of employees realistically accessed it.
 So, why don’t you make the most of it, when your employer has provided you with such a valuable, confidential resource?

 [i] The Barnett Waddingham 2017 employee survey

 HOW CAN GENERALI GLOBAL HEALTH HELP EXPATRIATES?

-Generali Global Health’s EAP is a fully confidential resource offering information, advice and support, 24/7 and 365 days a year, via a free-phone number, a dedicated web-portal, or a handy mobile app.
-Members benefit from fast access to advisory and counselling services provided through our specialist partners Morneau Shepell, including:
+Generali Global Health’s EAP is a fully confidential resource offering information, advice and support, 24/7 and 365 days a year.

-Access a doctor easily with My Digital Doctor
+Access a doctor easily with our Telehealth Online GP service

-Generali Global Health also provides a healthcare app that enables members to schedule a doctor’s appointment from anywhere in the world, 24/7, from the convenience of their home or work.
-My Digital Doctor enables the sharing of images and test results, and for doctors to discuss symptoms, medications and onward care plans by voice or video call.
+Generali Global Health also provides a virtual doctor service (available on selected plans) that enables members to schedule a doctor’s appointment from anywhere in the world, 24/7, from the convenience of their home or work.
+Our Telehealth Online GP service enables the sharing of images and test results, and for doctors to discuss symptoms, medications and onward care plans by voice or video call.

-Now that you know the tools and support available for you as an international employee, you are ready to embrace and fully enjoy your new adventure abroad - hopefully with less worries.
+Now that you know the tools and support available for you as an international employee, you are ready to embrace and fully enjoy your new adventure abroad - hopefully with fewer worries.

 Happy expat life!